graph-gophers/dataloader/README.md

   return results
 }

-// Setup Cache (could be any cache that implements `Cache` interface) cache := dataloader.NewCache()

-// create Loader
+// create Loader with an in-memory cache loader := dataloader.NewBatchedLoader(batchFn)
-loader := dataloader.NewBatchedLoader(batchFn, cache, 0)

 /**
  * Use loader